MNaveedKhan/Naveed-UMAI-SQA-Assesment/README.md

 here we have also an example folder cyp create the folder with some sample just for our learning if u want u can delete and create your own.

-we will create our test in the integration folder:
+# We will create our test in the integration folder:

 fixtures folder